-The preceptor observes and evaluates the student as he/she obtains subjective and objective data from patients, assesses the patient's problems, formulates plans for treatment, and performs any ancillary diagnostic and therapeutic procedures.
+The preceptor observes and evaluates the student as he/she obtains subjective and objective patient data, assesses the patient's problems, formulates treatment plans, and performs any ancillary diagnostic and therapeutic procedures.

-Preceptors may utilize input from all physicians and PA-Cs who have direct educational interactions with the student, but the primary preceptor is ultimately responsible for completing the evaluation form and reviewing the assessment with the student.
-The student is responsible for making sure the preceptor has completed the evaluation and for doing any necessary follow-up for outstanding evaluations.
+Preceptors may utilize input from other clinicians who have direct educational interactions with the student, but the primary preceptor is ultimately responsible for completing the evaluation form and reviewing the assessment with the student.
+The student is responsible for ensuring the preceptor has completed the evaluation and for doing any necessary follow-up for outstanding evaluations.

-The student must pass the preceptor end of rotation evaluation to successfully pass the rotation.
-If the student does not pass the preceptor end of rotation evaluation, the student will come before the Progress and Promotion Committee.
+To successfully complete the rotation, the student must pass the Preceptor End of Rotation Evaluation.
+If the student does not pass the Preceptor End of Rotation Evaluation, the student will come before the Progress and Promotion Committee.